Celebrating Workplace Learning – Did You Know?

 • Be clear about the expected standards of behaviour – managing employees and dealing with employment matters can be frustrating and difficult at times but it’s important that it’s done in a professional manner, not only to avoid escalating the situation but because employees can complain if they feel they have been treated inappropriately.

-Many experienced managers will be able to cast their minds back to when they were starting out and think of things they wished they’d known, here’s a few things that someone new to employee management in your organisation may find it useful to know:
+Many experienced managers will be able to cast their minds back to when they were starting out and think of things they wished they’d known, here’s a few things that someone new to employee management in your business may find it useful to know:

 Employees need two years continuity of service or more in order to be able to claim ordinary unfair dismissal.
 If an employee has short service it may be possible to dismiss them, for example for conduct or poor performance, without the need to go through the usual procedures.
 However, there are a number of claims that can be brought from day one of their employment, such as discrimination, so it’s important for the organisation to always seek advice from Kingfisher Professional Services Ltd on the facts of the case before any action is taken.